rsyncOSX/RsyncOSXdocs/content/post/Combine.md

 description = "Combine and RsyncOSX." lastmod = "2021-05-30"
 +++
 This version is **not yet released**.
 RsyncOSX version 6.6.0 will be released as an update for users on **macOS Big Sur**.
-Some features of Combine in RsyncOSX require macOS Big Sur.
-The Combine code is from developing the SwiftUI based version RsyncUI.
+What is the purpose of this release?
+In development of [RsyncUI](https://github.com/rsyncOSX/RsyncUI), I "discovered" the new declarative framework Combine.
+Combine is also a great framework and makes the code easy to write and easy to read.
+It is most likely that RsyncOSX will avaliable for some years and why not upgrade RsyncOSX to utilize Combine.

+There are though some restrictions.
+In the Combine code for encode and write data to JSON file, the publiser requiere macOS BigSur or later.
+This release will only be avaliable for macOS BigSur and later.

+Much of the code where Combine is used is shared with RsyncUI.
+There is still some minor parts of code which needs to be added or changed before a release.
+The work to delete old code and replace with Combine was done in a couple of hours an evening.

 The application with menu app is working, but there will be some more cleanup and refactor before release in a couple of weeks.

-Combine is used in the following parts:
+Combine is used in the following code:

-- [read](https://github.com/rsyncOSX/RsyncOSXCombine/blob/main/RsyncOSX/ReadUserConfigurationPLIST.swift) user configurtaions to permanent store
+- [read](https://github.com/rsyncOSX/RsyncOSXCombine/blob/main/RsyncOSX/ReadUserConfigurationPLIST.swift) user configurations to permanent store
 - [read](https://github.com/rsyncOSX/RsyncOSXCombine/blob/main/RsyncOSX/ReadConfigurationJSON.swift) and [write](https://github.com/rsyncOSX/RsyncOSXCombine/blob/main/RsyncOSX/WriteConfigurationJSON.swift) configurations
 - [read](https://github.com/rsyncOSX/RsyncOSXCombine/blob/main/RsyncOSX/ReadScheduleJSON.swift) and [write](https://github.com/rsyncOSX/RsyncOSXCombine/blob/main/RsyncOSX/WriteScheduleJSON.swift) schedules and logs
-- read and convert [configurations](https://github.com/rsyncOSX/RsyncOSXCombine/blob/main/RsyncOSX/ReadConfigurationsPLIST.swift) and [schedules](https://github.com/rsyncOSX/RsyncOSXCombine/blob/main/RsyncOSX/ReadSchedulesPLIST.swift) PLIST to JSON
+- read and convert [configurations](https://github.com/rsyncOSX/RsyncOSXCombine/blob/main/RsyncOSX/ReadConfigurationsPLIST.swift) and [schedules](https://github.com/rsyncOSX/RsyncOSXCombine/blob/main/RsyncOSX/ReadSchedulesPLIST.swift) from PLIST format to JSON format
 - [the process object](https://github.com/rsyncOSX/RsyncOSXCombine/blob/main/RsyncOSX/ProcessCmd.swift), executing tasks
 - preparing [the output](https://github.com/rsyncOSX/RsyncOSXCombine/blob/main/RsyncOSX/TrimTwo.swift) from rsync process